 The River Corridor is the highest floodable area.
-One of the ultimate aims of the Plan is for the whole of the River Corridor to be held in public ownership for both safety and environmental reasons.
+One of the aims of the Plan is for the whole of the River Corridor to h public ownership for both safety and environmental reasons.

-Community Preparedness

-Flood hazard information The Council will continue to provide up- to-date hazard information to Civil Defence agencies and and work to enhance co-op- eration between the various agencies in- volved.
-Public education The Council will support and assist KCDC in its education programmes to improve flood awareness. j Insurance Individuals are encouraged to take out ad- equate insurance against flood damage.
-Flood warning The Council will consider ways of improv- ing the current system.
-Civil Defence The Council will assist KCDC in updating its civil defence plan as required.
+Community Preparedness Flood hazard information The Council will continue to pr to-date hazard information to Civ agencies and and work to enhan eration between the various age volved.
+The Council will support and assi Public education in its education programmes to flood awareness.
+Individuals are encouraged to tak Insurance equate insurance against flood da Flood warning The Council will consider ways o ing the current system.
+Civil Defence The Council will assist KCDC in its civil defence plan as required.